The Magician Archetype: Your Internal Risk Manager And Thinker

 A Magician may live to serve by moving through the world creating right order, teaching people a good way.

 The mature Magician desires right order, virtue and wisdom.
 He seeks to provide counsel to the King, and desires to be respected for both his wisdom and his ability to advise the King.
 He probably sees himself as being at least as important as the King.
+He may be a master of ceremony and ritual and knows about the routes to exploration of soul.

 He often comes into being very early in life to protect the Kingdom (and especially the Lover archetype) from wounding, by finding strategies to stay safe in a hostile childhood environment.
 These include disassociation, risk management, avoidance of certain situations and behaviours.